-Stormwater is the water from rainstorms or melting snow that goes into the storm drains (or catch basins) in the road through an underground pipe system to the river.
+Stormwater is the water from rainstorms or melting snow that goes into the storm drains in the road through an underground pipe system to the river.

-For common questions about our stormwater system, visit the Storm Drainage System FAQ.
+For common questions about stormwater, visit the Storm Drainage System FAQ.

 Our stormwater drainage system

-This includes the eavestroughs on buildings and the concrete gutters that can be found behind houses in newer areas, grass, swales, roads or lanes.
+Overland includes eavestroughs on buildings and the concrete gutters that can be found behind houses in newer areas, grass, swales, roads or lanes.
 The water is kept above ground until it reaches the nearest catch basin.

-This consists of different sized pipes.
+Underground is made up of different sized pipes.
 The smaller pipes feed the larger pipes which are closer to the river.
-These pipes direct water to the river by way of gravity and some are large enough to drive a car through.
+These pipes take water to the river via gravity and some are large enough to drive a car through.
 Learn more in ourCloud to River brochure.

-There are three different types of ponds that can collect water and each serve different functions.
+There are three types of ponds that can collect water and each serve a different function.

-This pond is dry 90% of the time and can have playing fields in it.
-They fill with water during heavy downpours and can take as long as 24 hours to drain once the rain stops.
+Dry Pond - This pond is dry 90% of the time and can have playing fields in it.
+They fill with water during heavy rains and can up to 24 hours to drain once the rain stops.

-This pond always has water in it but the water will get much deeper during a storm.
-The wet pond can help clean the water that comes off the roads because it allows the water to slow down, at which point the heavy dirt and garbage will settle to the bottom.
+Storm Pond - This pond always has water in it but the water will get much deeper during a storm.
+They help clean the water that comes off the roads because it allows the water to slow down, at which point the heavy dirt and garbage will settle to the bottom.

 The outfalls are the exit points from the pipe system to the river. there are more than 300 of them in Calgary.